 Prague is one of those destinations that always seems to be in vogue.
 It’s been on the tourist map for a long time, and the crowds show no signs of abating – particularly when it comes to women.
 And I understand the fascination.
-Prague is, after all, gorgeous; has a Vegas-style nightlife; and speaks, from its all nooks and corners, but a hint of romance.
+Prague is, after all, gorgeous; has a Vegas-style nightlife; and speaks about, from its all nooks and corners, a hint of romance.

 But where on one side, the city is beautiful and vibrant, its well-preserved medieval city is abundant of rich history and stories.
 In fact, there is just so much to see and absorb here that if you’re staying here for only a few days, you’re going to miss a lot, unless you plan better.

 Since I stayed in Prague for only 3 days, out of which, I spent a day in the Bohemian and Saxon Switzerland Park, I was out of luck too.
 So very carefully, I opted for a full-day guided tour around the city (despite not being a big fan of guided tours) for I did not want to leave the city unsatisfied and complaining to myself “wish I’d given Prague some more time.”

 As I said earlier, it is virtually impossible to cover Prague in one day, for there’s just too much to see and do here, but if you’re still out of choices and are travelling for a limited short time, a full day guided tour can be a convenient and best way to explore as much possible.